jorgebucaran/fisher/README.md

 You've found an interesting utility you'd like to try out.
 Or perhaps you've [created a package](#creating-your-own-package) yourself.
 How do you install it on your system?
 You may want to update or remove it later too.
 How do you do that?

-You can use fisher to add, update and remove packages interactively, taking advantage of fish tab completions and syntax highlighting.
+You can use Fisher to add, update, and remove packages interactively, taking advantage of fish tab completion and syntax highlighting.
 Or [edit your fishfile](#using-the-fishfile) and commit your changes.
 Do you prefer a CLI-centered approach, text-based approach, or both?

 ### Adding packages